-Clauses/Subclauses Modification

-Clause 1 - NOTE; Deleted the reference to UK regulations

-Bibliography - Other

-Explanation: These regulations are not applicable to Singapore.
+Clauses/Subclauses Modification Clause 1 - NOTE 3; Deleted the reference to UK regulations [4] to [10] Bibliography - Other publications Explanation: These regulations are not applicable to Singapore.

-publications

 Wherever appropriate, the words 'British Standard' have been replaced by 'Singapore Standard'.
 The references to BS 6920 series have been replaced by the following Singapore Standards: